isomerpages/mlaw-lab/_legal-services/2a-do-i-qualify-for-legal-aid.md

 (a) Singapore citizens and permanent residents who are in Singapore;

 (b) (With effect from 1 Mar 2011) Citizens or residents of contracting states who are involved in applications under the Hague Convention on the Civil Aspects of International Child Abduction.
-(For more information, please refer to the Singapore Central Authority's website here).
+(For more information, please refer to the Singapore Central Authority's website [here](https://www.msf.gov.sg/Singapore-Central-Authority/Pages/Hague-Convention-on-the-Civil-Aspects-of-International-Child-Abduction.aspx){:target="_blank"}.